-The definition of Regulated Activity focuses on the type of activity and contact an individual may have with an adult at risk.
+The definition of Regulated Activity focuses on the type of activity and contact an individual may have with an adult.
 Unlike the definition of Regulated Activity with children, the definition for adults does not stipulate a frequency requirement.
-For adults at risk, the activity alone means an individual is in Regulated Activity, and one instance is enough to qualify.
+For adults, the activity alone means an individual is in Regulated Activity, and one instance is enough to qualify.

 Types of Regulated Activity

-Within the legal framework, an individual is defined as being in Regulated Activity with adults at risk if any one of the following six conditions is met:
+Within the legal framework, an individual is defined as being in Regulated Activity with adults if any one of the following six conditions is met:

 - The individual is in contact with the person by providing healthcare.
 This only includes first aid when it is provided on behalf of an organisation dedicated to providing first aid, such as St. John’s Ambulance Service.